 Why do this?

-Our former kindergartner is in 10th grade now, and three younger siblings have joined us since then.
+Our former kindergartner is in college now, and three younger siblings are following him.
 How glad and thankful I am for the homeschooling path God set us on.
 It’s not for everyone, but if it’s what He calls you to, don’t panic.
 In the midst of the math, the science, the literature and more, let the daily challenges remind you of your need for grace.
 That is the best learning of all.

 ————————— My go-to resources:

 Read for the Heart, Sarah Clarkson.
 Sarah was homeschooled in a good-books-saturated home.
 She is now an author of books about books.
-Read for the Heart is an annotated bibliography of books by topic and author.
-Very helpful for knowing what to borrow fro the library.
+Read for the Heart is an annotated bibliography of books by topic and author; very helpful for knowing what to borrow from the library.

 The Well-Trained Mind, Susan Wise Bauer.
 This book provides a comprehensive, year-by-year list of reliable curriculum choices for each subject.